kinten108101/steam-vpk/README.md

 # Installation

-Steam VPK is a GUI client of Add-on Box.
+Steam VPK is powered by the Add-on Box daemon.
 [Download it first!](https://github.com/kinten108101/steam-vpk-server)

 ## Install with GNOME Builder